 I’ve had questions on the actual size of the Dragonfly Fancifulls.
 Each is slightly different from the next because I handcraft them all.
 However, all are approximately 3-1/2″ X 3-1/2″ (9cm X 9cm).
 Size can vary as much as 1/4″ (6mm) either way.

 The dragonfly itself is made from pure sheet copper, (copper foil, for those who know more about it than I do), that arrives to me from the United States.
 I’m told by Carolyn, my go-to person at my vendor, that it is domestically sourced and is as pure as possible – 99.9%.
 I source the aluminum used for L’Ange from the same vendor and again am assured that it is at least 99% pure aluminum with the grade being 1100-O.

-As of August 21st 2019, I’ve been testing a product for clearcoating.
+As of August 20th 2019, I’ve been testing a product for clearcoating.
 It is a Krylon® product, readily available in your local craft store and many hardware type stores as well.
 UV and Moisture Resistant I’m hoping it will lengthen the shiny, new look of your copper or aluminum Fancifull but eventually, each will oxidize with the patina natural to them.
 I hope to use it on the entire Butterfly Collection I will be producing for Spring if my 6-month testing proves to be successful.
 Update December 9th.
 Krylon testing does protect to some extent and with 5 months testing, it is noticable but not to a degree that would be benificial to continue the process.
 I have limited stock of both Dinah and Daphne with a clear coat added.
 When requested, these will be made available.

 The minimal number of Butterflies available this Christmas will not have a clear coat as I have no facilities for spraying in colder months.